SlyCooper-n/feedback-widget-nlw-08/README.md

 ## :pushpin: About

 This project was developed together with [Rocketseat](https://github.com/Rocketseat), [Diego Fernandes](https://github.com/diego3g) and [Rodrigo Gonçalves](https://github.com/rodrigorgtic) in NLW #8 in order to practise web development using Node.js and Prisma to manage databases.
+The most exciting thing I did during the process was the server side with Express and database stuff with Prisma.
+I also learned a bit about SOLID principles, unit testing (where I prefer to use Vitest instead of Jest) and external APIs such as Mailtrap to handle email shipping.
+This little feature will be used as a model to build on other apps.

 > For more information about my dev journey, consider visiting my [LinkedIn](https://linkedin.com/in/gabriel-vs-frasao).